 None.
 Polycab has undertaken Village Development initiatives within an Aspirational Block, rather than an Aspirational District.

-3. (a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized /vulnerable groups?
-(Yes/No) - Polycab is committed to responsible and sustainable procurement and supply chain practices.
-It provides equal opportunity to all its procurement partners and suppliers.
-Vendor selection process forms part of the Procurement Policy.
+(a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized /vulnerable groups?
+(Yes/No) -

 6. Details of beneficiaries of CSR Projects: